biojava/biojava.github.io/wiki/BioJava:Download_3.1.0.md

 Release Date
 ------------

-BioJava 3.1.0 has been released on March 25th 2014
+BioJava 3.1.0 has been released on August 25th 2014

 Getting older versions
 ----------------------